JPKribs/FinGuard/README.md

 Minimal Debian SBC “boot & run” project to:

 1. Install WireGuard (client).
-2. Configure an NGINX reverse‑proxy for Jellyfin.
+2. Configure an NGINX reverse‑proxy for Jellyfin and a Requests service.
 3. Advertise your Jellyfin server via mDNS using the Jellyfin Discovery Proxy.

 ---